This exciting new translation of the Chinese classic is designed to delight modern readers.The Three Kingdoms

-Considered the most significant work in classic Chinese literature, The Three Kingdoms is read by millions throughout Asia today.
-Seen not just as a great work of art, many Chinese view it as a guide to success in life and business as well as a work that offers moral clarity—while many foreigners read it to gain insights into Chinese society and culture.
+is considered the most significant work in classic Chinese literature.
+Many Chinese people view it not only as a work of art but also as a moral guide to success in life and business.
+Foreigners often read it to gain insights into Chinese society and culture.
 From the saga of The Three Kingdoms,

 first visited China in 1984 as the personal representative of the Mayor of Chicago as part of a Sister Cities program.
 For the past 30 years, he has continued to visit China regularly and has founded joint business ventures with Chinese partners and taught Business Strategy at Tongji University in Shanghai.
 He also personally arranged the first ever exhibition of Forbidden City artifacts from the Palace Museum in Beijing to tour the US.
 Early in his visits to China, Iverson discovered The Three Kingdoms

 is a professor of English at East China Normal University.
 She has translated several English language books into Chinese and is the first native Chinese speaker to translate The Three Kingdoms